 Therefore, the government will carry out necessary system improvements by working on putting research funds into the development and utilization of human resources in each research fund system.
-Through this, the government will promote the independent formation of research institutions by young researchers.
-This will be accomplished by developing young researchers through providing funds equivalent to the living expenses of doctorate course students, and providing staff costs for post-doctorals, research supporters, and external research human resources.
+Through this, the government will promote the independent formation of research institutions by young researchers by

-At the same time, through ensuring application premised on the shared use of general purpose research equipment, and through promoting the use of common spaces, the government will do its utmost for the effective utilization of the facilities as a whole.
+At the same time, through ensuring application premised on the shared use of general purpose research equipment, and promoting the use of common spaces, the government will do its utmost for the effective utilization of the facilities as a whole.